pgRouting/pgrouting/doc/mst/pgr_kruskal.rst

   - Finds a minimum spanning tree for each connected component.
   - The resulting edges make up a forest.

-- Process is done only on edges with positive costs.
 - EMPTY SET is returned when there are no edges in the graph.
 - Returned edges are in the order they were added to the tree.
 - Running time: :math:`O(E * log E)`